GPUOpen-Tools/radeon_memory_visualizer/documentation/source/resource_overview.rst

 .. image:: media/snapshot/resource_overview_1.png

+Mousing over the resources will darken the resource under the mouse, and a tooltip will show pertinent information for the resource.
+If resources appear very small on the screen, the **Filter by size** slider bar can be used to filter out very large or very small resources.

+Clicking on a resource will show details about it at the bottom of the pane, including various attributes and where the selected resource lies in its corresponding allocation.
+Most of this information is now available in the tooltip.

 The preferred heap drop down list allows you to select resources you want to include in the resource view according to which heap was the preferred container for the resource at the time the resource was created.
 You can do this by